• Skip to primary navigation

 ingredients to make this recipe

-• Neutral Oil: Use high-smoke-point oils like avocado, peanut, vegetable, canola/rapeseed, or sunflower oil.
-Avoid extra-virgin olive oil (smokes at high heat).
+• Neutral Oil: Use avocado, peanut, vegetable, canola, or sunflower oil.
+Avoid olive oil or any low-smoke-point oils.

 Sweet and Sour Sauce